aw0s/ls-command/README.md

 ## Running the program
 Type `cd ls-command` and then `python ls.py`.
 If names of folders and files have been printed, the app works correctly.
 If something went wrong, report the bug in `Issues` on the project's Github.
 Make sure you've installed Python package.
 If You want ls app to be replaced with original ls, type `alias ls='python path/to/ls/ls.py'`.
+To remove alias, type `unalias ls`.

 ## Usage
 You can use the application by passing directory as an argument during executing the program.
 For example: `python ls.py directory`.